 Challenge COPE Does your Troop/patrol have what it takes to conquer one of our challenging COPE elements?
 Head up to the Challenge Area and see if you can meet the challenge.
-Participation counts toward All-Camp Challenge.
-Night Climbing Scale the Climbing Tower in total darkness.
+Participation counts toward All Camp Challenge.
+Night Climbing Scale the Climbing Tower for a challenge never seen before.
 Open BMX Put your bike riding skills to the test on our rolling course with jumps and bumps to test your balance and control.
 Long sleeved shirts and long pants are.
-Participation counts toward All-Camp Challenge.
+Participation counts toward All Camp Challenge.
 Open Climbing Scouts and Scouters can challenge gravity at the Camp's 35' tower.
-Twilight Zipline Fly through the skies of SEQ on our very own zipline and beat the sun before it sets.
-Head on up to the Challenge Area with a buddy to experience the flight.
-Advanced sign up with Area Director on Sunday is required.